hhercules/landingpage/vsphere/refarch-main.md

 Datastore sizing is recommended at 8 TB per installation, or smaller volumes that aggregate up to this quantity.
 Small installations that won't have many tiles added can use less, 4 TB per PCF is reasonable.
 The primary consumer of storage is the NFS/WebDav blobstore.

-  _As of this publication (reference PCF versions above), PCF does not support the use of vSphere Storage Clusters.
+  _As of this publication (reference PCF versions above), PCF does not support the use of vSphere Storage Clusters (a vSphere feature, not to be confused with VSAN).
 Datastores should be listed individually in the vSphere tile._

   _If a vSphere datastore is part of a vSphere Storage Cluster using sDRS (storage DRS), the sDRS feature must be disabled on the datastores used by PCF as s-vMotion activity will cause BOSH to malfunction as a result of renaming managed independent disks._

 Recommended types of storage are block-based (fiber channel or iSCSI) and file-based (NFS) over high speed carriers such as 8Gb FC or 10GigE.
-Redundant storage is highly recommended for the "persistent" storage type used by PCF.
-DASD or JBOD can be used for the "ephemeral" storage type.
+Redundant storage is highly recommended for both "ephemeral" and "permanent" storage types used by PCF.

 *__Networking__*

-The above model employs VMware NSX SDN (software-defined networking) to provide unique benefits to the PCF installation on vSphere.
+The above model employs VMware NSX, a SDN (software-defined networking) to provide unique benefits to the PCF installation on vSphere.
 Refer to subsequent chapters in this document for treatments of this approach where NSX is not used.

 The use of NSX is an optional, but highly recommended, addition to the installation approach, as it adds many powerful elements:

-  1. Distributed firewall capability per-installation thru the built-in Edge Firewall
+  1. Distributed, hyper-local firewall capability per-installation thru the built-in Edge Firewall
   2. High capacity, resilient, distributed load balancing per-installation thru the NSX Load Balancer
+  3. Network fencing
-  3. Installation obfuscation thru the use of non-routed RFC-1918 networks behind the NSX Edge and the use of SNAT/DNAT connections to expose only the endpoints of Cloud Foundry that need exposure.
+  4. Element obfuscation thru the use of non-routed RFC-1918 networks behind the NSX Edge and the use of SNAT/DNAT connections to expose only the endpoints of Cloud Foundry that need exposure.
-  4. High repeatability of installations thru the repeat use of all network and addressing conventions on the right hand side of the diagram (the Tenant Side)
+  5. High repeatability of installations thru the repeat use of all network and addressing (network fencing)
-  5. Automatic rule and ACL sharing via NSX Manager Global Ruleset
+  6. Automatic rule and ACL sharing via NSX Manager Global Ruleset
-  6. Automatic HA pairing of NSX Edges, managed by NSX Manager
+  7. Automatic HA pairing of NSX Edges, managed by NSX Manager
-  7. Support for PCF Go Router IP membership in the NSX Edge virtual load balancer pool by the BOSH CPI (not an Ops Manager feature)
+  8. Support for PCF Go Router IP membership in the NSX Edge virtual load balancer pool by the BOSH CPI (not an Ops Manager feature)

 NSX DLR (Distributed Logical Router) is not used in this approach as it provides only routing services, not load balancing and firewalling.